Hextab/HoopTutor-1/README.md

 - Continue compressing media and deferring non-critical scripts to raise Lighthouse performance.

 Once these items are resolved, HoopTutor will be ready for the first formal user testing round in Week 1 next term, setting the stage for iteration based on real player feedback.

+## References
+- Github Copilot (For understanding and making adjustments to code)